csRon/telegram-llm-bot/README.md

 For more details regarding the software design and how to add new agents see [DETAILS.md](DETAILS.md).

+## Known Issues
+- No user management: If several users use the bot at the same time, the context is shared between them.

 ## Notes
 Before ChatGPT announced multimodal features, this project was pretty cool and newish.
 Many functions are now also implemented in ChatGPT.
 However, the project is still a good starting point to learn how to interact with the OpenAI API and how to build a Telegram bot.